 In a more perfect world, a mere showing of the negative results of a government-mandated regulatory program might be enough to cause its demise.
 In the real world, though, such a showing is not enough.
 Indeed, in early 1983 an Ohio court ruling—reaffirming the state's authority to regulate prices of alcoholic beverages—stated that if a mere proof of negative outcome were sufficient to overturn government regulations, the government wouldn't be allowed to regulate any economic activity.

 Costly, harmful government rules persist as they do because a small group of persons reaps some benefit, and although the benefit may be dwarfed by the costs, the costs are broadly dispersed.
-For example, before the interstate trucking industry had begun to be deregulated-in 1980-the total cost of the negative impacts of regulation outweighed the total benefits to the truckers by a 30-to-l ratio (see my "Regulation of the Truckers, by the Truckers, for the Truckers," Reason, March 1979).
+For example, before the interstate trucking industry had begun to be deregulated—in 1980—the total cost of the negative impacts of regulation outweighed the total benefits to the truckers by a 30-to-1 ratio (see my "Regulation of the Truckers, by the Truckers, for the Truckers," REASON, March 1979).
 At the same time, the benefit per regulated trucker outweighed the cost per victimized consumer by at least 400 to 1.

 The beneficiaries of motor carrier regulation, though a minority, have powerful financial incentives to promote and preserve harmful government controls, and overcoming the influence of this minority requires persistent effort.
 For example, for several years prior to enactment of Arizona's motor carrier deregulation, Prof. Jonathan Rose, of the Arizona State University's law school, made almost annual appearances at the state legislature to testify in favor of deregulation.
 Staff employees at the Corporation Commission and the Arizona Department of Transportation conducted research and collected data for nearly two years before the deregulation bill passed.
 But meanwhile, various private-interest coalitions were bringing persuasive influence to bear on the legislative process, trying to block deregulation.
-Thus, though a deregulation bill was passed in 1979, and the law was to go into effect only if the voters reaffirmed it by referendum-which they did by a 2-to-l margin-regulation defenders were able to postpone the legislation's effective date to July 1, 1982.
+Thus, though a deregulation bill was passed in 1979, and the law was to go into effect only if the voters reaffirmed it by referendum—which they did by a 2-to-1 margin—regulation defenders were able to postpone the legislation's effective date to July 1, 1982.

 After years of struggle, Arizona's motor carriers were finally deregulated.
 And though opponents of deregulation vociferously predicted that chaos would ensue, no evidence of chaos has come to light.
 The minor disturbances that have arisen in Arizona's trucking industry have been protests over increased state and federal taxes on heavy vehicles.
 (At the same time that deregulation was enacted, Arizona implemented a new weight-distance tax aimed at collecting a larger share of highway-user taxes from heavy trucks.
 And in December 1982, Congress voted to raise the federal heavy-vehicle use tax, in phases, from $240 to $1,900 by January 1984).
 The unfortunate concurrent implementation of both deregulation and higher truck taxes in Arizona confounds attempts to evaluate the effects of the new market regime in motor carriage.